-- 5. Complete and accurately answer a personal history statement during pre-registration; - 6.
+- 4. Complete and negotiate the TCLEOSE L-2 Declaration of medical condition during the pre-registration; - 5.
+Complete and accurately answer a personal history statement during pre-registration; - 6.
 Sign waiver forms as presented by the college during pre-registration; - 7.
-Abide by the special written rules of the Academy and administrative orders issued during special circumstances;

-8. Meet the minimal standards for licensing as required by TCLEOSE (Texas Administrative Code 217.1) which are applicable to a training environment.
+Abide by the special written rules of the Academy and administrative orders issued during special circumstances; - 8.
+Meet the minimal standards for licensing as required by TCLEOSE (Texas Administrative Code 217.1) which are applicable to a trainingenvironment.
 (TCLEOSE rules are subject to change without notice).
-The following is a summary of the standards and should any conflict occur between the summarized standards and the TCLEOSE standards, then the TCLEOSE standards will govern: (TCLEOSE rules are subject to change without notice)
+The following is a summary of the standards and should any conflict occur between the summarized standards and the TCLEOSE standards, then the TCLEOSE standards will govern: (TCLEOSE rules are subject to change without notice) - a.

-- a.
 Be 21 years of age prior to being commissioned. - b.
 Be fingerprinted and pay the necessary fees during pre-registration. - c.
 Not be on probation for any offense above a class "C" misdemeanor. - d.
 No convictions in past 10 years for misdemeanor offenses above a Class "C". - e.
 No felony convictions. - f.
 No convictions or served no probation for offenses relating to the responsibilities of the office as a peace officer. - g.
 Be of good moral character. - h.
 Prior military must have honorable discharge. - i.
-Be a U.S. citizen.

-9. Pay special fees associated with the Academy courses during pre-registration.
+Be a U.S. citizen. - 9.
+Pay special fees associated with the Academy courses during pre-registration.